kauffecup/kauffecup.github.io/posts/_posts/2015-09-09-react-d3-love.markdown

 layout: post
 title: "React + D3 = <3"
 tags: [react, d3]
+description: >
+  React is perfect for structuring the view layer of your app, and D3 is perfect for data-based visualizations.
+Here we'll discuss combining them with as few side-effects as possible.
 ---

 TL;DR - Using D3 with React is awesome.
 I put an animated bubble chart React+D3